About

 Ineligible Projects

-• Projects that perpetuate silos, lock up knowledge or are solely for private benefit.
+• Projects that perpetuate silos, lock up knowledge or are intended solely for private benefit.

-• Projects that are party political in nature.
+• Projects that are party-political or religious in nature.

 • Endowment funds.